What is bill of materials, its types, and uses? All you need to know.

 Creating a bill of materials is the first step for getting things into production.
 If you don’t have the raw materials, levels, or resources at your fingertips, tracking profits and proper communication on the shop floor becomes a roadblock.

 If you’re new to manufacturing or have confusions around bill of materials, what it is exactly, why it’s used, the different types of BOMs, this blog will help you understand many such concepts and some more about bill of materials.

 Bill of materials or BOM is a well known and widely used document in manufacturing and supply chain management.

-1. Introduction to bill of materials
+1. Bill of materials basics

 1.1 What is a bill of materials?